AstarNetwork/astar-docs/docs/learn/governance/index.md

 Motions have a duration (sort of a voting period), and if they do not get the required quorum, they are considered _failed_.
 In case the quorum is reached, the motion is considered _passed_.

+A collective can have 0 or more members, up to a predefined limit.
+To check the current number of members, it's best to refer to the on-chain data, e.g. the `polkadot-js app` or the dedicated governance UI.

 | Parameter Name                          | Shibuya                  | Astar                    |
 | --------------------------------------- | ------------------------ | ------------------------ |
 | Main Council Motion Duration            | 5 Days                   | TBD                      |